kindlyops/havengrc/CONTRIBUTING.md

 to your repo configuration.
 This is handy if you use an IDE or GUI tool to make your git commits.

-If you use git from the command line, another way is to edit the .gitmessage file.
+If you use git from the command line, another way is to set up a template for the git commit message that has this line already in id.
 For example, if you already have your name and email set, this will generate the correct file:

     $ echo "Signed-off-by: `git config --get user.name` <`git config --get user.email`>" > $HOME/.gitmessage
+		$ git config --global --add commit.template '~/.gitmessage'

+You can also use the -s option to git commit.

 However you do it, the Signed-off-by line is essential, and commits that are not signed off cannot be accepted into the project.
 This is some extra work the first time you set it up.
 Please know that we appreciate your contribution, and don't hesitate to ask if you need help.

+If you already have a commit that you forgot to sign off, you can adjust it with

+    $ git commit --amend -s

 ## Getting Started